Three-part program on The Labor Years 1972-75, from the ABC TV series A New World (for sure).

 Posts published in “Whitlam Government”

-Joan Child, the first female Labor member of the House of Representatives, and the first female Speaker of the House, has died.
+Joan Child, the first female Labor member of the House of Representatives, and the first female Speaker, has died.
 She was 91.
-View a copy of some of her campaign literature here.

 A second extract from Jenny Hocking's about-to-be-released second volume biography of Gough Whitlam has been published today in Fairfax newspapers.
 The extract deals with Rupert Murdoch's role in the Iraki breakfast affair.